jackusay/cuda_find_in_filesJ/readme.md

-# Find in files J
+# Find in Files J - CudaText Plugin

-Everything works like original FiF version, except:

-* insert result inside bottom panel like notepad++

-* add two buttons:
+This plugin enhances the default "Find in Files" (FiF) functionality in CudaText by providing additional features inspired by Notepad++.

+## Key Features

+- **Result Display in Bottom Panel:**
+  Search results are displayed in the bottom panel.

+- **Additional Search Options:**
-_Find in Current Tab_ button:
+  - **Find in Current Tab** button:
-It finds keywords in the active document.
+    Allows you to search for keywords exclusively within the active document.
-It ignores `files`, `skip`, `from`, `depth` input fields.
+    *Note:* This option bypasses the `files`, `skip`, `from`, and `depth` input fields.

-_Find in All Tabs_ button:
+  - **Find in All Tabs** button:
-It finds keywords in all opened documents.
+    Allows you to search for keywords across all open documents.
-It ignores `files`, `skip`, `from`, `depth` input fields.
+    *Note:* This option also ignores the `files`, `skip`, `from`, and `depth` input fields.

+- **Quick Access via Bottom Bar:**
-* add a bottom bar for opening the search result panel
+  A dedicated bottom bar is provided to open and manage the search results panel with ease.

+## Screenshot

 ![screenshot](githubimg/screenshot.jpg)